Nikkei falls as British election, ECB put markets on edge, financials weak

 By Ayai Tomisawa

-TOKYO, June 7 Japan's Nikkei share average fell on Wednesday morning as investors continued to shun riskier assets ahead of potentially market moving global events this week.
+TOKYO, June 7 (Reuters) - Japan's Nikkei share average fell on Wednesday morning as investors continued to shun riskier assets ahead of potentially market moving global events this week.

 The Nikkei dropped 0.2 percent to 19,931.43 points by midmorning.